 Conciliación previa obligatoria:

-Labour Disputes Act 1974, Sect.
-7: "An action may not be considered by the Labour Court before such negotiations in respect of the issue in dispute as may be requested under the Employment (Co-determination in the Workplace) Act (1976:580) or as are provided for in a collective bargaining agreement, have taken place".
-Note that negotiations can only take place between the employer and the employee's union that represents him.
-Individuals do not have the right to negotiate.
+Ch.4, sec.
+7 Labour Disputes Act (1974:371): “An action may not be considered by the Labour Court before such negotiations in respect of the issue in dispute as may be requested under the Employment (Codetermination in the Workplace) Act (1976:580) or as are provided for in a collective bargaining agreement, have taken place.

 Corte o Tribunal competente: